L.A. Law: Home media

-Cancelled sequel series
+Canceled sequel series

 In December 2020, it was reported that a sequel to the series was in development at ABC.
 Blair Underwood was set to reprise his role as Rollins and would also have served as executive producer.
-The sequel would have been produced by Steve Bochco Productions and 20th Television, with Bochco's widow Dayna and son Jesse co-executive producing.
+The sequel would have been produced by Steven Bochco Productions and 20th Television, with Bochco's widow Dayna and son Jesse co-executive producing.
 Marc Guggenheim and Ubah Mohamed were set to write and Anthony Hemingway direct.
 In October 2021, the series was given a pilot order.
 The same month, Corbin Bernsen joined the sequel series, reprising his role of Arnie Becker.
 In January 2022, Toks Olagundoye, Hari Nef and Ian Duff joined the cast.
 In February 2022, John Harlan Kim, Juliana Harkavy, and Kacey Rohl joined the cast.
 In May 2022, ABC announced that the sequel series would not be moving forward.